Nathan Healy

 Gaithersburg Electricity Prices

-Maryland electricity rates jumped from 13.1 cents per kWh in 2021 to 17.9 cents in 2024—a 37% increase.
-Gaithersburg residents now pay more than the national average of 16.5 cents per kWh.
+Maryland electricity rates rose from 13.1 cents per kWh in 2021 to 17.9 cents per kWh in 2024 — a 37% increase in just three years.
+That’s now above the national average of 16.5 cents per kWh.

 Price of Energy: Maryland vs National Average